 - App Reviews and Ratings.
 They’re among the most important parts of ASO because the better your ratings and the more positive reviews you get, the higher your app will rank.
 Create a two-step notification process to ask for reviews from your users and feel the advantages of app store optimization.
 Of course, negative reviews will always be there.
 Respond to these users with empathy and show them that you are trustworthy.

 Google Play Store ASO Checklist

 Like Apple, there is an app store optimization for Google play.
 However, there are big differences in how it’s done for Android app store optimization.
-Here’s a checklist to help you out with Google Play Store.
+To make sure that you’re covering all the basics of optimization, make sure to study the Google Play Store policies.

+- What’s New.
 Work doesn’t end after the launch.
-Keep your users updated on new features; so they stay excited about your product/app.
+Keep your users updated on new features; so they stay excited about your product or app.

 First, upload your video on YouTube.
 Make sure that the video is set to unlisted; so that you can easily filter out people who can view it on YouTube.
 This will make your data more meaningful and accurate.

 Create the experiment on your Google Play Developer Dashboard, and go to “store presence” section then to “store listing experiments.”
 Click on “New experiment” and select “localized”; so that the people who view your video will speak the same language that’s used.

 Give your experiment a name and choose how much of your audience will participate or see the experiment.
 After which, select the element that you would like to change in your current listing, name the variant, and paste the YouTube link of your video.
 Finally, run the experiment.